BirthdayResearch/quantum/README.md

 We are implementing a TimeLock contract that will work as an Admin address for ADMIN ONLY tx.
 There will be 3 days delay on every operational tx except when calling `Withdraw()` function, TimeLock contract is not able to call this function.

-### TimeLock Contract Account Permission
+### TimeLock Contract Operations

 Gnosis safe will be implemented with both proposers and executors roles.
-Gnosis Safe has the authority to grant roles to addresses, as long as it holds the corresponding role itself.
+Only the Timelock smart contract has the role (TIMELOCK_ADMIN_ROLE) to grant roles for now.
+If we want to grant new roles to new addresses, have to go through a round of scheduling and executing the grantRole functions through the Timelock contract.
 When revoking privileges, either the revokeRole() or renounceRole() functions must be used.

 To execute only Admin transactions, the developer will need to follow these steps: